Kakinada: Etymology

 The name "Kakinada" has multiple theories regarding its origin.
-One theory suggests that it is derived from the Telugu word "Koka" or "Coca," referring to saree products that were stored and exported by the Dutch when the city served as a Dutch settlement.
+One theory suggests that it is derived from the Telugu word "Koka" or "Coca," referring to saree products that were stored and exported by the Dutch when the city served as a Dutch settlement there by attaining the name Cocanada.
 Another theory links the name to the Telugu word "Kaki," meaning "crow," interpreting Kakinada as the "abode of crows," referencing the birds often seen catching fish along the shore.
 A third theory associates it with Kakasura, a mythological figure from the Ramayana.
-Additionally, some believe the name was derived from Kakichika, an ancient ruler of Vengi region.
+Additionally, some believe the name was derived from Kakichika, an ancient ruler of Vengi region getting its name Kakinandiwada.

-During British rule, the city was known as "Cocanada."
-Some believe the name "Cocanada" was modified by the British East India Company from "Co-Canada" for convenience, as the original name was considered difficult to pronounce.
+During British rule, the city was referred as "Cocanada."
+Some suggest the name "Cocanada" was adapted by the British East India Company from "Co-Canada" for simplicity, as the original name was considered difficult to pronounce.
 The city was also referred to as "Coringa," a name derived from its proximity to the Koringa River.

 The name "Cocanada" gained prominence with the establishment of the first Canadian Baptist Mission in the area under British administration.
 After India gained independence, the city was officially renamed Kakinada.